bitcointranscripts/bitcointranscripts/bitcoin-explained/ocean-tides.md

 Right.
 Then there's another potentially cool idea, which is not possible yet on the bitcoin network.
-But with Check Template Verify, it could actually be implemented that if this 20 limit threshold in the coinbase is reached, then the other hashers are still guaranteed their payment through a CTV transaction because of that.
+But with CHECKTEMPLATEVERIFY, it could actually be implemented that if this 20 limit threshold in the coinbase is reached, then the other hashers are still guaranteed their payment through a CTV transaction because of that.

 Sjors Provoost: 00:11:39